adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ### Turning Assertion Failures into Break-Points ###

-When running test programs under a debugger, it's very convenient if the debugger can catch an assertion failure and automatically drop into interactive mode.
+When running out programs under a debugger, it's very convenient if the debugger can catch an assertion failure and automatically drop into interactive mode.
 Google Test's _break-on-failure_ mode supports this behavior.